Overview of Prepaid Wallet License or Payment Wallet

 The value of Gift PPIs is only allowed to be up to Rs.
 10,000.
 These cannot be reloaded, and this category forbids both fund transfers and cash withdrawals.
 While a separate KYC is not necessary for clients using instruments like debit and credit cards, the PPI issuer maintains KYC information.

 PPIs for Mass Transit Systems (PPI-MTS)

-MTS operators issue these PPIs only after obtaining authorisation from the concerned authority under the PSS Act.
-Automated Fare Collection is a significant feature of transit services, and these PPIs are used only at those outlets where operations are within premises.
-PPI issuer decides about customer details required for such PPIs.
-PPI-MTS issued is reloadable, and its maximum value for outstanding must not exceed a limit of Rs.
-3,000 at any point in time.
-Funds transfers and cash withdrawals are prohibited under this PPI.
+MTS operators issue these PPIs only after receiving permission from the relevant authority in accordance with the PSS Act.
+Automated fare collection is a key component of transportation services, and these PPIs are only employed at outlets with on-site operations.
+The PPI issuer chooses which consumer information is necessary for such PPIs.
+The PPI-MTS supplied is reloadable, and its total outstanding value cannot at any time be greater than Rs.
+3,000.
+Under this PPI, money transfers and cash withdrawals are not permitted.